Talk with a ChartSpan Representative Today!

 3. Condition Management

 For example, if a patient wants to cut back on how much soda they drink, the AI suggests a plan for gradually reducing their intake over the course of a few weeks.
-The care coordinator can then present the plan to the patient as a jumping-off point, and the patient can modify it to match their needs.
+The provider can then present the plan to the patient as a jumping-off point, and the patient can modify it to match their needs.

 4. Patient Engagement and Education